Absobel/AbOSbel/README.md

 To both build and run the project, use `cargo run`.
 This will create an `.iso` file located at `target/ab-os-bel.iso` and attempt to launch the OS in QEMU.
 If QEMU is not installed, the OS won't run, but the `.iso` will still be generated.
 Also the kernel will be copied to `target/ab-os-bel` for convenience.

+To debug the project, use `cargo run -- debug`.
+This will launch QEMU and attach GDB to it.
+You can setup breakpoints in `scripts/start.sh`

 Note: Ensure you have rustup and cargo installed with the nightly toolchain, along with QEMU for running the OS, the `libisoburn` library and the `mtools` package to create the iso.
-Note 2: Don't bother with `install.sh`, it will just work on my machine
+Note 2: Don't bother with `scripts/install.sh`, it will just work on my machine

 ## Running with Docker